CanelaSoftware/cassiaDB_docs/docs/BatchRead.md

-# function cdb_batchRead(pInputA)
+# function cdb_batchRead(pDataA,pTarget)
 ---
 ## Summary
 This function reads a list of records and returns those records' contents.
-It takes the input array and fills the empty contents of each cdbRecordID key.

 ## Inputs
-* **pInputA** *(Array)* - A multidimensional array, where each key is a tableID that maps to another array where the keys are recordIDs, and the elements are empty.
+* **pDataA** *(Array)* - A multidimensional array, where each key is a tableID that maps to another array where the keys are recordIDs, and the elements are empty.
 There must be at least one tableID key in the array.
-    * ["cdbTarget"] *(String)* - place to read records, either "cloud" or "local"
     * [tableID 1] *(Key)* - Key is the first table's ID, maps to subarray of record IDs.
-    	* [cdbRecordID 1] *(Key)* - Key that is the record ID for the first record to be read, or "*" to read all records in a table.
+    	* [cdbRecordID 1] *(Key)* - Key that is the cdbRecordID of the first record to be read, or "*" to read all records in a table.
-    		* empty - There must be an empty element child to each record ID
+    		* empty - The value of the corresponding key must be empty.
-    	* *[cdbRecordID N] *(Key)* - key that is the record ID for the nth record wanting to be read.
+    	* *[cdbRecordID N] *(Key)* - Key that is the cdbRecordID of the nth record to be read.
-    		* empty - There must be an empty element child to each record ID
+    		* empty - The value of the corresponding key must be empty.
     * *[tableID N] *(Key)* - key that is the nth table's ID.
 Repeat *tableID1*'s sublevel structure.

+* **pTarget** *(String)* - The place to create the record(s), either "cloud" or "local".

 > _*optional parameter._